Jewel in the Palace: Synopsis

 For her achievements King Jungjong makes Jang-geum a 6th rank official and appoints her to be his personal physician, the first woman to hold such a position.
 The court is in uproar and the state councillors unanimously oppose the appointment on the grounds that it violates the country's constitution.
 When the Dowager Queen humiliates herself to express her disapproval, the King revokes his decision.
 She urges the King to take Jang-geum as one of his concubines.
-Although he is in love with Jang-geum, he refrains from making her one of his concubines against her will.
+Although he likes Jang-geum, he refrains from making her one of his concubines against her will.
 Jang-geum contains a small pox epidemic, and the King finally decrees her his personal physician.
 She is granted the honorific Dae (meaning "The Great"), as well as the position of a third rank official.
 The ministers and scholars of the court bitterly accept the decree, but demand the punishment of Min Jeong-ho for supporting Jang-geum's appointment.
 Seeing an opportunity to separate the lovers, the King agrees and Jeong-ho is sentenced to exile.

 Eventually, the King's previous medical condition re-emerges.
 Jang-geum attempts to heal him using all the medical equipment and knowledge available at the time.
 The other doctors offer advice but nothing works.
 The king is dying.
 Jang-geum resorts to her last option—an experimental technique using newly "discovered" anesthesia and surgery.
 However, the King's body is considered sacred and the court unanimously opposes this new procedure, and the King decides not to allow the operation.
 Knowing Jang-geum's life will be in danger after his death, he grants her escape to be with Min Jeong-ho.
 The two of them live as fugitives and have a daughter, So-hoon.

 Eight years later, King Jungjong is dead and Grand Prince Gyeongwon has been enthroned, while his mother Queen Munjeong is now both the Royal Queen Dowager and the Regent, wielding enormous power.
 When she learns that Jang-geum is still in the country, she invites her and Jeong-ho to return to the palace and be reinstated to their previous positions.
 Jang-geum and Jeong-ho joyfully return, but decide to live outside the palace for the sake of their family.
 Jang-geum leaves the palace not before seeing her friends from afar.
 As they return to their previous routine, Jang-geum comes across a pregnant woman, and successfully uses her surgical skills to deliver the woman's baby via Caesarean section.
 While she celebrates her success, Jeong-ho laments the repressive social climate of Korea, and its inability to accommodate a woman with ambitions.